Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 The sections below show examples of the various types of conjunct forms.
 The lists are not exhaustive.
 The shapes shown are by default those contained in the Noto Sans Bengali webfont.
 Other fonts may combine components in different ways.
 Click on the characters if you want to see the components.

 Conjunct shapes are most commonly formed by arranging the components vertically, reducing and combining the shapes of the individual components as needed.
+These stacks don't extend below the lower baseline, as they do in conjuncts for many other scripts.

 Examples of components arranged vertically.

 Many conjuncts are formed by combining components horizontally.
+Usually the initial consonant glyph is reduced.

 Other examples of components arranged side-by-side, frequently with simplification of the initial consonant.
+The Latin characters are transliterations.

 A small set of conjuncts combine the consonants into a ligated shape, where individual components can't always be easily discerned.